Melisa-Zorraindo/Melisa-Zorraindo/README.md

 # Hi there 👋, I'm Melisa

 ✨ I'm passionate about languages and technology.
-I started coding in C as a hobby and now I'm taking formal education as a frontend developer at Noroff.
-For now, I'm fully focused on mastering JavaScript, but I'd love to resume coding in a backend language at some point because it was a lot of fun.
-Duolingo enthusiast.
-Currently teaching myself Polish and Japanese. ✨
+What began as a hobby coding in C transformed into formal education in frontend development at Noroff, which I have recently completed.
+I'm fully focused on mastering JavaScript and its frameworks, particularly React and SvelteKit.
+However, I'm also interested in exploring backend languages as I found them to be a lot of fun.
+In addition to my programming journey, I'm an avid Duolingo enthusiast, teaching myself Polish and Japanese. ✨

 ## Languages and tools